Vietnam.vn - Nền tảng quảng bá Việt Nam

 Slow approval of land price adjustment coefficient

 Although bottlenecks were anticipated and given strong direction from the beginning of the year, the changes in reality were not commensurate.
-By September 2023, out of 155 projects allocated compensation capital in 2023, 65 projects still had not been approved for land price adjustment coefficients.
-The Department of Natural Resources and Environment forecast that these projects could not be disbursed or would disburse very little this year.
+By September 2023, of the 155 projects allocated compensation capital in 2023, 65 projects still had not yet approved land price adjustment coefficients.
+The Department of Natural Resources and Environment forecast that these projects could not disburse or disburse very little this year.

 TP.HCM trước mục tiêu giải ngân 95%: Điểm mặt dự án 0 đồng - Ảnh 3.